Sarthak-005/NYC-Taxi-Pickup-Prediction/README.md

 It is inferred from the source https://www.flickr.com/places/info/2459115 that New York is bounded by the location coordinates(lat,long) - (40.5774, -74.15) & (40.9176,-73.7004).
 So, any coordinates not within these coordinates are not considered by us as we are only concerned with pickups which originate within New York.

 - Trip Durations:
 According to NYC Taxi & Limousine Commision Regulations the maximum allowed trip duration in a 24 hour interval is 12 hours.
-So we remove the points where the duration is >12 hr
+So I removed the points where the duration is >12 hr

 - Speed:
-We found that the 99.9th percentile value of speed is 45.31 mph.
-So, we consider only the data points where the computed speed is <45.31mph.
-We also observed that the avg speed in New York is 12.45miles/hr, i.e. a cab driver can travel 2 miles per 10min on avg
+I found that the 99.9th percentile value of speed is 45.31 mph.
+So, I considered only the data points where the computed speed is <45.31mph.
+I also observed that the avg speed in New York is 12.45miles/hr, i.e. a cab driver can travel 2 miles per 10min on avg

 - Trip Distance:
 The 99.9th percentile value of the distance covered in a ride is ~23 miles.
-So we remove rows with large trip distances
+So I removed rows with large trip distances

 - Fare:
-From percentile and graphical analysis, we set the upper limit of total fare to be 1000$ and consider only the data points which satisfies the limit
+From percentile and graphical analysis, I set the upper limit of total fare to be 1000$ and consider only the data points which satisfies the limit
 ## ML Problem Formulation
 ### Time-series forecasting and Regression
 To find number of pickups, given location cordinates(latitude and longitude) and time, in the query reigion and surrounding regions.
-To solve the above we would be using data collected in Jan - Mar 2015 to predict the pickups in Jan - Mar 2016.
+To solve the above I used data collected in Jan - Mar 2015 to predict the pickups in Jan - Mar 2016.

 ## Data preparation:
 - Clustering/Segmentaion:
-Now we break whole of NYC into clusters/segments/regions.
-We choose the (lat,long) of pickup as features and we apply K-Means clustering algorithm(we find the right K using GridSearch).
-On choosing a cluster size of 40, we find an optimal min inter-cluster distance.
-Finally, we assign the cluster no. to each data point
+Now, break whole of NYC into clusters/segments/regions.
+I chose the (lat,long) of pickup as features and apply K-Means clustering algorithm(find the right K using GridSearch).
+On choosing a cluster size of 40, find an optimal min inter-cluster distance.
+Finally, assign the cluster no. to each data point

 - Time-binning:
-We use the unix time-stamps to find the 10 min time-bins each data point belongs to(index of the 10min time interval to which that data point belongs)
+I used the unix time-stamps to find the 10 min time-bins each data point belongs to(index of the 10min time interval to which that data point belongs)

 - Smoothing time-series data:
-In our time-series data plot, there will be some 10-min bins where there are no pickups.
+In my time-series data plot, there will be some 10-min bins where there are no pickups.
 And its not useful to predict zero pickups for a data point and moreover these points will create a problem in Moving Averages(using ratios).
 Thus, we smooth our training data(2015)(as in smoothing we are looking at future values) and fill with zero our test data(2016)

 - Fourier Transform:
 From the Fourier transform plot of our time-series data we find the top amplitudes and corresponding frequencies